This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 For large offset smokers, split logs provide both heat and flavor.
 They are the largest of all logs.
 When you are smoking large amounts of meat and the wood has to burn for hours on end, they are the best choice.

 The use of this wood is typical for big festivals if they have a long-lasting program that involves serving food for a long period of time.

 So which is better?
-Each has their place in the world of BBQ.
+Each has its place in the world of BBQ.
 The good news is that you can try both!

 In fact, we’d recommend that you try both hickory and mesquite at some point – smoke a brisket with mesquite this time and hickory next time so you can taste the difference for yourself.

 With virtually any barbecue dish, hickory makes a great choice.
-Discover your signature flavor with fruitwoods and different types of meats.
+Discover your signature flavor with fruitwood and different types of meats.

-The lighter meats should be smoked with mild woods, while the heavier meats should be smoked with stronger woods.
+The lighter meats should be smoked with mild wood, while the heavier meats should be smoked with stronger wood.